 Their offices are in the Helge Center, adjacent to the Chapel.

-Pastor James Wetzstein is the mentor for the Social Action Leadership Team (SALT) and works with the students who plan and implement Celebrate! every Wednesday night.
+Pastor James Wetzstein works with the students who plan and implement Celebrate! every Wednesday night.
 He meets weekly with Valpo’s LCMS-U chapter to discuss current issues in theology and culture.
 Lessons learned through independent international travel and 12 years of experience in a small, multicultural congregation in Gary, Indiana, are at the root of his commitment to a global vision coupled with gospel-driven, grassroots local action.
 Pr.
-Jim and his wife, Tracey, an attorney, live in Gary with their 17-year-old son, Gabriel, and two dogs.
+Jim and his wife, Tracey, an attorney, live in Gary with their son, Gabriel, and two dogs.
 He draws a weekly, three-panel comic strip for churches called “Agnus Day.”

 You’ll see Pastor Kate preaching at chapel worship services, cheering-on student worship teams, and having conversations at Uptown.
 A Certified Trainer with Inspiring Comfort, she is passionate about equipping people with the confidence and skills we need to build a community of mutual care.